Tajbir23/zero-byte-weather-forecast/README.md

 # Weather Forecast App

-This is a responsive web application that integrates with the OpenWeatherMap API to display current weather conditions for a specified location.
-By default, it shows the weather for Kurigram, and users can search for other cities to view detailed weather information.
+This is a responsive web application that integrates with the OpenWeatherMap API to display current weather conditions and forecasts for a given location.
+Users can search for cities and view detailed weather information.

 ## Features